FATac/fatac.github.com/source/managing_data.rst

 ::

+	// Starting from previous example
     {
-        "type":"Person",            // has no effect
+        "type":"Person",            // has no effect (same with "rdf:type")
-        "name":"City of New York"   // changes property value (and turns to a single-language property) "abbrevitation":"",         // removes property
+        "name":"City of New York"   // changes property value (and turns to a single-value property) "abbrevitation":"",         // removes property
         "population":"8175133",     // creates property
     }